DerSalvador/freqtrade-k8s-helm-chart/README.md

 This repo holds a free minimal version of the professional solution [Trading as a Service](https://tradingaas.ai).
 Please check it out if you want to run your Freqtrade bots on professional infrastructure with a lot of automation around Freqtrade Toolstack.

-Please feel also free to use this free version as an alterantive to the official recommendations (docker-compose, scripts).
+Please feel also free to use this free version as an alternative to the official recommendations for running Freqtrade (docker-compose, scripts).

 All credits go to the Freqtrade team, which is doing a great job.